selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 | Payment webhooks | signature check only | — | — | Replay attack prevention |

 **Rules:**
-- Violations return HTTP 429 + Audit Log entry with status `BLOCKED`
+- Violations return HTTP 429 + Audit Log entry with status `blocked`
 - Payment webhook endpoints use signature verification — IP-based limiting does not apply
 - Limits above are starting estimates — tune after launch with real traffic data
+- Supabase Auth has its own built-in rate limiting on `/auth/v1/token`.
+Verify it is enabled: Supabase Dashboard → Authentication → Rate Limits.
+The custom customer login limit above is a defense-in-depth layer — both should be active.

 **Implementation:** Supabase API gateway rate limiting.